Ways to Use HealthKit and Google Fit in Health and Fitness Apps

 The Google Fit platform is similar to HealthKit from Apple and designed to monitor the physical activity and health of Android users.
 With the help of wearable devices or sensors built into smartphones, the service automatically fixes when the person walks, runs or rides a bicycle.

-Medical and fitness tracking apps can, with the user consent, access all such data in Google Fit, including information collected by Google services and other applications.
+Medical and fitness tracking apps can, with user consent, access all such data in Google Fit, including information collected by Google services and other applications.

 Benefits of HealthKit and Google Fit for users and health tracker app developers: